 5) Make sure the wheels aren’t rubbing anything on the vehicle, especially while turning or under suspension compression.

 Another major thing to consider when buying car wheels is their size.
-If you are looking to replace wheels on your car, you have to make sure that your new wheel and tire are as close in diameter as your old wheel and tire.
+If you want to replace wheels on your car, you have to make sure that your new wheel and tire are as close in diameter as your old wheel and tire.

-Following this particular rule will benefit you in a few ways:
+Following this particular rule will benefit you in a few ways.
+For example,

 1) You won’t have to spend more money to make additional modifications to your car and/or wheels to make them fit